 What is the difference between liquid and fixed assets?

 Assets fall into two categories: liquid and fixed.

 Liquid assets are assets that can be converted quickly and easily to cash without losing value.
 The most common liquid assets are checking and savings accounts, since you're able to withdraw your funds as needed.
 Emergency funds are often kept in savings or money market accounts for this reason.

-Other liquid assets include life insurance policies that have a cash surrender value, savings bonds, and certificates of deposit without withdrawal penalties.
+Other liquid assets include life insurance policies that have a cash surrender value, savings bonds, stocks, and certificates of deposit without withdrawal penalties.

 You build assets by saving and planning for them.
 And as you build your assets, it's important to insure and keep a record of them in case of burglary, fire, or some other type of disaster.

 Liquid assets should be recorded and any documentation — such as account numbers, certificates, and insurance policies — kept in a safe place, such as a safe deposit box at the bank or in a fire safe if at home.
 Just in case, always make copies of original documents and back up computer files regularly.

 Fixed assets should also be tracked, and you should record both their value and replacement cost.
 Having a thorough and accessible home inventory is very important to the recovery process in the event of a loss.
 Start by assessing the value of significant items, like a home and car.
 Move on to other items, which you can easily take photos or video of to store with receipts or appraisals.
 Don't forget to update your inventory when you add assets, or if items change in value.